Atom (Ray Palmer): Sword of the Atom, Power of the Atom, and Teen Titans

 Palmer would learn of those behind the genocide of the Morlaidhans, namely five CIA operatives, part of a group called the Cabal.
 In a mission called Operation: Fireball, the tiny aliens were murdered in hopes Ray would return as the Atom and become a tool for the Cabal (as Ray worked for the CIA in his earlier years).
 Instead, Palmer shrank the five agents to six-inch height and the CIA would employ them as a group called Micro/Squad.
 The Atom would take on new enemies during this period, such as Humbug, a sentient robot in control of an army of duplicates of itself, and Strobe, a technological armor-clad crook.
 Micro/Squad would also return, attempting to murder Palmer for what he did to them.
 Instead, teammate Ginsburg dies in the explosion they set and Ray approaches Adam Cray about becoming the new Atom to bring the remaining Micro/Squad into the open.
 Cray agrees, steals Paul Hoben's size-changing belt, and joins the Suicide Squad.
 The plan works as the villains emerge and Palmer takes the place of operative Sting; but their leader, Blacksnake, kills Cray and takes the belt for himself, returning to normal height.
 Blacksnake murders the remaining members of his crew as Ray arrives, revealing himself, posing as Sting, and battles him.
 After Blacksnake is defeated, the Cabal employs Task Force X II to murder him to protect their secrets.

 Later, during the events of Zero Hour, Palmer is rejuvenated to a teenage state and develops the ability to grow in height in addition to his previous abilities, all of which he was capable of controlling innately without using his white dwarf star-based equipment.
 He becomes field leader of a new group of Teen Titans, composed of hybrids of human beings and the H'San Natall, after a chance meeting with Isaiah Crockett on his first day attending Ivy University.
 As a former member of the Justice League, Palmer viewed his affiliation with the Teen Titans as a step backward.
 The group primarily battled the Veil, an anti-alien organization that employed Deathstroke and Dark Nemesis, but it's revealed that their leader Pylon was actually a H'San Natall.
 They would also face Jugular (hired by the H'San Natall) and Loren Jupiter's son Jarrod, aka Haze.
 The Atom's new growth powers were instrumental in the battle against Sekhmet of the Millennium Giants.
 Ray subsequently regains his original age and memories and loses his new powers after he begins to rapidly age and Waverider has to use DNA taken prior to his rejuvenation to restore him to his original state.
 Palmer returns to his teaching job at Ivy University, but also becomes an associate and alternate member of the JLA.
 With his exit from the Teen Titans, the group disbands.
-One notable student under Palmer was Ronnie Raymond, who, without the knowledge of elements of Martin Stein, found difficulty in fully employing his abilities as Firestorm.
+One notable student under Palmer was Ronnie Raymond, who, without the assistance of Martin Stein, found difficulty in fully employing his abilities as Firestorm.